Top 20 questions about your 2016 tax return

 What is an assessment sequence number?
 And where can I find it?

+The assessment sequence number is a reference number for your tax return that’s printed at the top of your notice of assessment.
 The notice of assessment is an itemised statement that shows your taxable income and how much tax you’ve paid over the year.
-It also shows any likely refunds.
-You can find the assessment sequence number at the top of your notice of assessment.
+It also shows any likely refunds or payments to the ATO.
+The notice of assessment and the assessment sequence number are provided once your tax return is lodged.

 What to know when lodging your tax return